-- Game drives within the world renowned Etosha National Park
+- Game drives in the world renowned Etosha National Park

 - Visit Solitaire Guest Farm

-After an early morning breakfast, you will transfer back to Windhoek via the Solitaire Guest Farm.
+Sadly, this is the final day of your tour but that doesn’t mean that the fun is over for you yet!
+After an early breakfast, you’ll begin your journey back to Windhoek, stopping off at the Solitaire Guest Farm.
 Solitaire is the release site for numerous ‘problem carnivores’ which have caused issues on local farms.
-After their rehabilitation, these species of carnivore (leopard, brown hyena and particularly cheetah) are released into the region immediately surrounding Solitaire.
-You will then transfer back to Windhoek via the small towns of Bullsport and Rehoboth before you are dropped off at your accommodation.
-Please note that if you are flying out this evening, you will need to book flights after 8pm!
-Transfers can be arranged for you at an extra cost and only breakfast will be provided for you today.
+After their rehabilitation, these animals, which include leopards, brown hyenas and particularly cheetahs are released into the region surrounding Solitaire.
+After having the chance to see some of these animals and understand the issues they face, you will transfer back to Windhoek via the small towns of Bullsport and Rehoboth before being dropped off at your accommodation.
+(Please note: if you’re due to fly home on this day, your flight will need to depart after 8pm.
+Transfers can be provided at an extra cost.)

 Dates, Availability & Price

 To secure a place on this tour a deposit of $245 is required at the time of booking, with the remaining balance due any time up to 60 days prior to your start date.